Xlythe/DAO/README.md

 }
 ```

-Inside the model, we'll list out all the variables we wish to persist.
-You must mark one of these variables as @Unique; this will be your key.
-The other variables must be of type String, int, boolean, long, float, or byte[].
-If you don't want to persist a variable, or if you want to use a type other than the ones mentioned before, mark that variable as
+Inside the model, we list out all the variables we wish to persist.
+One of these variables must be marked as @Unique; this will be your key.
+The key keeps this instance of your DAO unique from another instance with similar data.
+The other variables must be of type String, int, boolean, long, float, or byte[] -- other types are not supported.
+If you have a variable that you don't want persisted, mark it as a transient variable (eg. private transient Object mTempData).
-transient.

 ```java
 // A unique identifier for this object